-“I figure if I keep my spirit in shape, the bones will take care of themselves.”
-(1)
+“I figure if I keep my spirit in shape, the bones will take care of themselves.” ~ Rita Moreno

-Do you have any idea what I would give to know that my bones would take care of themselves?
-To know that even in an aging body, my bones would remain strong, solid and dense.
+Do you have any idea what I would give to know that my bones would take care of themselves in order to avoid osteoporosis?
+To know that even as my body ages my bones would remain strong, solid and dense.
 To trust that my bones would keep me upright and fearless regardless of my choice of physical activities.

 I’d give A LOT.